 Totally Nevada Since the 1970s

-I've been Totally Nevada since I was a kid in the 1970s. there were so many things to do (skiing, horseback riding, swimming at Lake Mead and Lake Tahoe, sneaking into the Sahara pool on the Strip, and wandering the casinos looking for loose quarters in the coin trays of slot machines, to name a...
+I've thought Totally Nevada since I was a kid in the 1970s when we traveled through the state.
+There were so many things to do (skiing, horseback riding, swimming at Lake Mead and Lake Tahoe, sneaking into the Sahara pool on the Strip, and wandering the casinos looking for loose quarters in the coin trays...
 Continue Reading →

 Beautiful Heber, Arizona and the Buckskin Lodge